Maalique Foster: Colorado Springs Switchbacks

 Ahead of the 2023 season, Foster signed with USL Championship side Colorado Springs Switchbacks.

+Indy Eleven

+After two seasons in Colorado Springs, Foster joined fellow USL Championship side Indy Eleven on 23 August 2024, midway through the 2024 season.
+He made his first appearance for the club the next day on 24 August in a 2–3 away loss to Las Vegas Lights FC, replacing Jack Blake at halftime.
+Foster scored his first goal for the Indianapolis-based club on 14 September in a 3–1 home win over El Paso Locomotive FC.
+He ended the season with one goal in 13 appearances, including the club's playoff loss to Rhode Island FC and their historic semifinal appearance in the Open Cup.

+On 20 November 2024, Indy Eleven announced that Foster would remain with the club for the 2025 season.
+Foster scored his second goal for the club on 29 March 2025, in a 2–3 home loss against his former club Colorado Springs Switchbacks.
+Foster scored his third league goal for the club, and second of the season, on 25 June in a 3–1 loss against Tampa Bay Rowdies.

 International

 Foster, a naturalized American citizen, represents his home country of Jamaica in international football.
 He played for the Jamaica U17s in 2013 at the CONCACAF final round in Panama.

 Foster made his senior team debut on 30 January 2018, in a friendly match against South Korea in Antalya, Turkey.
 The South Koreans were ahead 2–1 in the game, however, Jamaica pulled level with a distant strike from Maalique Foster, which found the top corner, and scored his inaugural international goal in the 72nd minute of his debut match for Jamaica to end the encounter in a creditable 2–2 draw.